luisfantozzialvarez/luisfantozzialvarez.github.io/_pages/research.md

 Submitted
 -----

+1. ["Inference in parametric models with many L-moments"](https://arxiv.org/abs/2210.04146), May 2023 (with Chang Chiann and Pedro Morettin).

-1. ["Homophily in preferences or meetings?
-Identifying and estimating an iterative network formation model"](https://arxiv.org/abs/2201.06694), May 2023 (with Cristine Pinto and Vladimir Ponczek).
+2. ["Homophily in preferences or meetings?
+Identifying and estimating an iterative network formation model"](https://arxiv.org/abs/2201.06694), April 2023 (with Cristine Pinto and Vladimir Ponczek).
 * Awarded best Econometrics paper at the 2019 Brazilian Econometric Society meeting.

-2. ["Inference in Difference-in-Differences with Few Treated Units and Spatial Correlation"](https://arxiv.org/abs/2006.16997), April 2023 (with Bruno Ferman).
+3. ["Inference in Difference-in-Differences with Few Treated Units and Spatial Correlation"](https://arxiv.org/abs/2006.16997), April 2023 (with Bruno Ferman).

 Working papers
 -----

-3. "Semiparametric analysis of randomised experiments using L-moments" (with Ciro Biderman; draft available upon request).
+4. "Semiparametric analysis of randomised experiments using L-moments" (with Ciro Biderman; draft available upon request).
 * Awarded best Econometrics paper at the 2022 Brazilian Econometric Society meeting.
 * Older version available as Chapter 4 of my [doctoral dissertation](https://www.teses.usp.br/teses/disponiveis/45/45133/tde-27102022-204201/en.php).

-4. ["Inference in parametric models with many L-moments"](https://arxiv.org/abs/2210.04146), October 2022 (with Chang Chiann and Pedro Morettin).

 5. ["Extensions for Inference in Difference-in-Differences with Few Treated Clusters"](https://arxiv.org/abs/2302.03131), February 2023 (with Bruno Ferman).